 Canada's financial services industry is highly competitive.
-It includes 32 domestic banks and 53 foreign bank subsidiaries, branches, and lending branches, as well as a multitude of trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large monoline financial institutions, among others.
+It includes 37 domestic banks and 50 foreign bank subsidiaries, branches, and lending branches, as well as a multitude of trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large monoline financial institutions, among others.
 Bank of Montreal competes with most of these companies in some form in our different businesses.
 However, our range of services compares to those of the other five major Canadian banks, and they are our direct competitors in almost all our businesses and markets in Canada.
-Bank of Montreal was the fourth largest chartered bank in Canada as measured by assets, equity, and market capitalization as at October 31, 2017.
-In North America, we're the eighth largest bank by assets, tenth largest by equity and by market capitalization as at October 31, 2017 for BMO (September 30, 2017 for BHB).
+Bank of Montreal was the fourth largest chartered bank in Canada as measured by assets, equity, and market capitalization as at October 31, 2019.
 BMO is the second largest Canadian bank as measured by retail branches in Canada and the United States.

-The financial services industry continues its rapid change, as technology enables new non-traditional entrants to compete in certain segments of banking, in some cases with reduced regulatory requirements and oversight.
-New entrants may leverage new technologies, advanced data and analytical tools, lower cost to serve and/or faster processes to challenge traditional banks, including new business models in retail payments, consumer and commercial lending, foreign exchange and low-cost investment advisory services.
+The financial services industry continues to operate in a highly competitive and rapidly changing environment.
+Non-traditional entrants and competitors have continued to gain momentum in certain segments of banking, in some cases with reduced regulatory requirements and oversight, and are deepening their connections with banks, in order to enhance their products and build customer relationships New entrants may leverage new technologies, advanced data and analytical tools, lower costs to serve and/or faster processes to challenge traditional banks, including new business models in retail payments, consumer and commercial lending, foreign exchange and low-cost investment advisory services.
 Failure to keep pace with these new technologies and competition may potentially impact our overall revenues and earnings if customers choose the services of these new market entrants.
-While we closely monitor technology disruptors, we also continue to adapt by increasing our investment in technology and innovation to keep pace with dynamic client expectations.
-This includes improving our mobile and internet banking capabilities, building new branch formats, and refining our credit decisioning, analytic and modelling data and tools and, where appropriate, bringing new and enhanced customer solutions to market.
-We further mitigate this risk by providing our customers with access to banking services across different channels, focusing on improving customer loyalty and trust, enhancing our advanced data and analytical tools, and leveraging current and future partnerships in order to deliver an exceptional customer experience with reduced costs and simplified processes.
-However, matching the pace of innovation exhibited by new and differently-situated competitors may require us and policy-makers to adapt at a faster pace.
+Traditional competitios therefore continue to invest in innovative technologies that allow them to focus on differentiating the customer experience by leveraging new technologies, products and services to meet their clients' evolving needs and goals, and technology will continue to play a leading role in delivering exceptional experiences for all our customers, while enhancing the efficiency of our operations.
+This includes improving our mobile and internet banking capabilities, building new branch formats, and refining our customers with access to bankleng services across different channels, focusing on improving customer loyalty and trust, enhancing our advanced data and analytical tools, and leveraging current and future partnerships in order to deliver an exceptional customer experience with reduced costs and simplified processes.
+However, matching the pace of innovation exhibited by new and differently-situated competitors may require us and policy- makers to adapt at a faster pace.
+The competitive environment and changing client preferences will also continue to exert pressure on fees for products and services.